This article was last updated on Friday, February 19, 2021 at 2:45pm.

-Over the past few months, every other news headline has mentioned COVID-19, or the new strain of the coronavirus infection that’s spreading around the world.
+Over the past year, every other news headline has mentioned COVID-19, or the new strains of the coronavirus infection that are spreading around the world.
 We’re being told how to wash our hands and when we should consider working from home (if that’s an option for us) — but what effect, if any, does the coronavirus outbreak have on our fertility and reproductive health?
 Here's what the health experts say.

 - Research is still ongoing and there have not been any studies done to see if contracting the COVID-19 infection now will make it harder to get pregnant later.

-- At this time, pregnant people don’t appear to be at a higher risk for contracting the virus — but data shows they might be at a higher risk for severe illness.
+- At this time, pregnant people don’t appear to be at a higher risk for contracting the virus — but data shows they're at a higher risk for severe illness.

 - If you don’t have COVID-19, there is no medical reason to change your plans about trying to conceive.
 In terms of limited access to medical care, we don’t know how long that will last.
 So, just like during any other time, when to try for kids is totally up to you.

-- If you meet the diagnostic criteria for COVID-19, it’s recommended that you avoid getting pregnant and wait until the illness subsides before pursuing ART.
+- If you meet the diagnostic criteria for COVID-19, it’s recommended that you avoid getting pregnant and wait until the illness subsides before attempting pregnancy or pursuing ART.

 - Everyone, including pregnant people, should be exercising precautions to avoid infection.